Last updated: 24 August 2021

 Costs that you can request to be covered under this programme are:

-- staffing: to cover rehiring, recruiting staff or contract staff and paying for redundancy
+- staffing: including existing staff, rehiring, recruiting staff or contract staff and paying for redundancy

 - overheads: to cover utilities, core operating costs or any fixed monthly costs